advancing the mitigation of Climate Change and Global Warming through Geoengineering education and research

 Paul Woskov – Into the Bedrock by Full Bore Millimeter Waves.
 Video Courtesy of TTI/Vanguard.

 These millimeter waves are produced using a gyrotron (see Nusinovich et al., 2014.
 The gyrotron at 50: Historical overview).
 A gyrotron (see Figures 4 and 5), known as an electron cyclotron maser, is a type of electron or linear beam vacuum tube that generates electromagnetic waves in the millimeter wave part of the electromagnetic spectrum (see Figure 2 of https://geoengineering.global/solar-radiation-management/).
 Gyrotrons, which were developed in the USSR in 1964, are currently used in many industrial, scientific and military applications.
-Gyrotrons have been indispensable in the research to develop limitless nuclear fusion energy (similar to Geothermal Energy but potentially transportable on spacecrafts).
+Gyrotrons have been indispensable in research to develop limitless nuclear fusion energy.
 For an excellent introduction to nuclear fusion research, please see the Max Planck Institute for Plasmaphysics’ YouTube Video (The Wendelstein 7-X Fusion Research Facility, https://www.youtube.com/watch?v=51Hji5NfkdA) and CNBC’s YouTube Video on the ITER (The $22 Billion Megaproject to Make Nuclear Fusion Power a Reality, https://www.youtube.com/watch?v=eoZ9wGtruEU).

 Figure 4.
 The Max Planck Institute of Plasma Physics’ retired gyrotron collection in Greifswald, Germany.
 From left to right: The Varian 28 GHz-200 kw-CW, GYCOM 140 GHz-700 kw-3 sec, Varian 60 GHz-200 kw pulsed, and GYCOM 140 GHz-500 kW-0.5 sec.